emf-creaf/traits_and_models/README.md

 ### About this repository

+**Origin**: This repository intends to support the collaborative work started in a PsiHub workshop held in Avignon (9-11th April 2025).

-This repository aims to facilitate the task of estimating functional parameters in process-based models of forest function and dynamics from plant trait data sources.
+**Aim**: By drawing knowledge from experts in measuring plant traits, the repository aims to facilitate the task of estimating functional parameters in process-based forest models from plant trait data sources.

-It contains different sections that can be useful independently:
+**Sections**: The repository contains three different sections that can be useful independently:

-- **Harmonization of trait data sources**: Bringing species names to accepted taxon entities and harmonizing trait definitions and units.
+- **I. Harmonization of trait data sources**: Bringing species names to accepted taxon entities and harmonizing trait definitions and units.
   Later these harmonized sources can be used to fill parameter values for a large number of species.
-- **Trait-trait relationships**: Compiling published relationships between traits, to be later used in parameter imputation strategies when information is missing.
+- **II.
+Trait-trait relationships**: Compiling published relationships between traits, to be later used in parameter imputation strategies when information is missing.
-- **Traits and model parameterization assumptions**: This tries to bring awareness on the assumptions made by modellers when adopting parameter estimation strategies, and whether these assumptions are met or not for different plant traits.
+- **III.
+Traits and model parameterization assumptions**: This tries to bring awareness on the assumptions made by modellers when adopting parameter estimation strategies, and whether these assumptions are met or not for different plant traits.

-The repository intends to support the collaborative work started in a PsiHub workshop held in Avignon (9-11th April 2025).

 ### How to contribute to this repository